RIOT-OS/RIOT/CONTRIBUTING.md

 views and opinions.
 Occasionally those may clash, even with all parties adhering to our [code of conduct][code-of-conduct].
 In case you seek out help to resolve it you may send an email to [mediator email list][email-mediator].
-The email will be forwarded to a panel of mediators is consisting of trusted RIOT community members including both maintainers and non-maintainers.
+The email will be forwarded to a panel of mediators consisting of trusted RIOT community members including both maintainers and non-maintainers.

 We see the mediation as a tool to solve conflicts, not as a way to sanction